Walter Peacock

 Sir Walter Peacock KCVO (24 May 1871 – 24 February 1956) was a British Liberal Party politician and barrister who worked for the future King Edward VIII of the United Kingdom during the latter's tenure as Prince of Wales.

 Background

 He was the son of the Rt Hon.
 Sir Barnes Peacock.
 He was educated at Eton and Trinity College, Cambridge.
 He married, in 1927, Irene Cynthia Le Mesurier (biographer of Queen Elizabeth II, Bernard Montgomery, 1st Viscount Montgomery of Alamein, Prince Charles and Princess Anne, and author of An Authoritative Account, The Adventure of Cooking, Cooking is Exciting and Beating Austerity in the Kitchen).

 Career

 Peacock was called to the bar at the Inner Temple, 1894.
 He was Resident Councillor and Keeper of the Records of the Duchy of Cornwall and a Member of the Prince of Wales’ Council from 1908 to 1930.
-He was Treasurer to the Prince of Wales from 1910–15.
-He was a Member of the Royal Fine Art Commission from 1930–34.
+He was Treasurer to the Prince of Wales from 1910 to 1915.
+He was a Member of the Royal Fine Art Commission from 1930 to 1934.